tooknox/seagate-business-nas-lcd/README.md

 - Bash for the included menu
 - permission to access the matching `/dev/gpiochip*` devices (normally root)

-Note: If using the menu in this repo make sure you have following modules loaded for temps, fan rpm and gpio access coretemp (cpu temp) f71882fg (fan rpm) drivetemp (drive temp) gpio-f7188x (gpio control) you can add them to /etc/modules-load.d/modules.conf to load them at startup.
+Note: If using the menu in this repo make sure you have following modules loaded for temps, fan rpm and gpio access etc

+- coretemp (cpu temp)
+- f71882fg (fan rpm)
+- drivetemp (drive temp)
+- gpio-f7188x (gpio control)
+you can add them to /etc/modules-load.d/modules.conf to load them at startup.

 To build from source you also need FreePascal.